 If you just don’t have a good feeling about white tables and prefer classic brown, then get the color you want anyway.
 But buy dishes and cutlery in white.
 This would put the harmonizing concept in play as well.

-You would be able to get the dining table in your favorite color and keep clashes between the elements in check.
+You would be able to get the furniture in your favorite color and keep clashes between the elements in check.

 I can’t possibly list down all the possible elemental scenarios here.

-To make this work, just take note of the elemental energy in the dining room, identify the energy of the dining table, and use a color that puts the conflicting elements (if any) in harmony.
+To make this work, just take note of the elemental energy in the dining room, identify the energy of the furniture in question, and use a color that puts the conflicting elements (if any) in harmony.

 All you need is a basic understanding of the elements.
 I promise.